1905–06 Indiana Hoosiers men's basketball team

 The 1905–06 Indiana Hoosiers men's basketball team represented Indiana University.
-Their head coach was Zora G. Clevenger, who was in his 2nd and final year.
+Their head coach was Zora Clevenger, who was in his second and final year.
 The team played its home games at the Old Assembly Hall in Bloomington, Indiana, and was a member of the Western Conference.

 The Hoosiers finished the regular season with an overall record of 7–9 and a conference record of 2–2, finishing 3rd in the Western Conference.